balnbibarbi/tanzu-initializr/README.md

 - [Workload Onboarding](tkg/workload-onboarding.md)
   - Application developers can create consistent clusters on-demand for their workloads
   - Developers have the ability to manage their apps in their own workspace
-  - App developers can scale apps if they are running out of resource to continue to serve end users
+  - Application developers can scale apps if they are running out of resource to continue to serve end users

 ### TAS
 - [Infrastructure & Networking](tas/infrastructure-networking.md)
   - The platform team is ready to deploy new TAS foundations using manually configured compute, storage, and networking assets.<br />
   - The platform team is ready to pave the underlying infrastructure to support deployment of TAS foundations in an automated way for auditability, repeatability, recoverability, and survivability.
 - [Foundation Deployment](tas/tas-foundation-deployment.md)
-  - Platform Engineers can deploy a test app onto a TAS foundation
+  - Platform engineers can deploy a test app onto a TAS foundation
-  - Platform Engineers can deploy a TAS foundation in an automated way for auditability, repeatability, recoverability, and survivability
+  - Platform engineers can deploy a TAS foundation in an automated way for auditability, repeatability, recoverability, and survivability
   - Apps deployed on TAS can communicate with other applications on TAS in a trusted way so that apps with elevated data security requirements can run on TAS
-  - Platform Engineers can scale and tune-up TAS platforms to better serve the needs of application developers
+  - Platform engineers can scale and tune-up TAS platforms to better serve the needs of application developers
 - [Platform Automation](#)
 - [Compliance & InfoSec](#)
   - Platform is hardened and all controls and processes are in place to conform to enterprise security policy and audit standards